Tydorius/C969/PROJECT_DETAILS.md

 File name may contain only letters, numbers, spaces, and these symbols: ! - _ . * ' ( )
 File size limit: 200 MB
 File types allowed: doc, docx, rtf, xls, xlsx, ppt, pptx, odt, pdf, txt, qt, mov, mpg, avi, mp3, wav, mp4, wma, flv, asf, mpeg, wmv, m4v, svg, tif, tiff, jpeg, jpg, gif, png, zip, rar, tar, 7z

+## RUBRIC
+### A:LOG-IN FORM

+COMPETENT

+The log-in form has functionality to determine the user’s location and translate log-in and error control messages into the user’s language and in 1 additional language.
+The code is complete and functions properly.

+- Complete.

+### B:CUSTOMER RECORDS

+COMPETENT

+The application has functionality to add, update, and delete customer records in the database, including name, address, and phone number.
+The code is complete and functions properly.

+- Complete.

+### C:APPOINTMENTS

+COMPETENT

+The application code has functionality to add, update, and delete appointments, capture the type of appointment, and link the appointments to the specific customer record in the database.
+The code is complete and functions properly.

+### D:CALENDAR VIEWS

+COMPETENT

+The application has functionality to view the calendar by month and by week.
+The code is complete and functions properly.

+### E:TIME ZONES

+COMPETENT

+The application has functionality to automatically adjust appointment times based on user time zones and daylight-saving time.
+The code is complete and functions properly.

+### F:EXCEPTION CONTROL

+COMPETENT

+The application code includes exception controls to prevent each of the given points and uses at least 2 different mechanisms.
+The code is complete and functions properly.

+### G:LAMBDA EXPRESSIONS

+COMPETENT

+The application code includes 2 or more appropriate lambda expressions to make the program more efficient and provides a logical justification of the use of each lambda expression with in-line comments.
+The code is complete and functions properly.

+### H:ALERTS

+COMPETENT

+The application has functionality for an alert if there is an appointment within 15 minutes of the user’s log-in.
+The code is complete and functions properly.

+### I:REPORTS

+COMPETENT

+The application has functionality to generate each of the given reports.
+The code is complete and functions properly.

+### J:ACTIVITY LOG

+COMPETENT

+The application has functionality to track user activity by recording timestamps for user log-ins in a .txt file, and each new record is appended to the log file if the file already exists.
+The code is complete and functions properly.

+### K:PROFESSIONAL COMMUNICATION

+COMPETENT

+Content reflects attention to detail, is organized, and focuses on the main ideas as prescribed in the task or chosen by the candidate.
+Terminology is pertinent, is used correctly, and effectively conveys the intended meaning.
+Mechanics, usage, and grammar promote accurate interpretation and understanding.